Simpleboi/Genesis/README.md

 # Genesis Programming Language

+## This language is NOT production ready yet, and as a result, most features will not work.
+Wait for version 1.0 of Genesis to be released

 Genesis is a **general-purpose** programming language designed for simplicity, stricter-typing, expressiveness, and easy integration with existing JavaScript ecosystems.
 It **transpiles** to JavaScript, so you can use it anywhere JS runs (in browsers, Node.js, etc.) without needing a separate runtime.

 ## Table of Contents